-HIPAA is the federal Health Insurance Portability and Accountability Act of 1996.
-The primary goal of the law is to make it easier for people to keep health insurance, protect the confidentiality and security of healthcare information and help the healthcare industry control administrative costs.
+HIPAA is the United States federal Health Insurance Portability and Accountability Act of 1996.
+The primary goal of the law is to make it easier for people to keep health insurance, protect the confidentiality and security of healthcare information and help the healthcare industry control administrative costs in United States.

 When Is A Software Vendor Considered a Business Associate Under HIPAA?